Yellow-throated marten: Distribution and habitat

 The yellow-throated marten occurs in Afghanistan and Pakistan, in the Himalayas of India, Nepal and Bhutan, continental southern China and Taiwan, the Korean Peninsula and eastern Russia.
 In the south, its range extends to Bangladesh, Myanmar, Thailand, the Malay Peninsula, Laos, Cambodia and Vietnam.

-In Pakistan, it was recorded in Musk Deer National Park.
+In Pakistan, it was recorded in Musk Deer National Park and sighted in the Margalla Hills.

 In Nepal's Kanchenjunga Conservation Area, it has been recorded up to an elevation of 4510 m in alpine meadow.

 In northeastern India, it has been reported in northern West Bengal, Arunachal Pradesh, Manipur and Assam.
 In Indonesia it occurs in Borneo, Sumatra, and Java.

 Behaviour and ecology

 The yellow-throated marten holds extensive, but not permanent, home ranges.
 It actively patrols its territory, having been known to cover 10-20 km in a single day and night.
 It primarily hunts on the ground, but can climb trees proficiently, being capable of making jumps up to 8-9 m between branches.
 After March snowfalls, the yellow-throated marten restricts its activities to treetops.